- Cum Laude Graduate, Doctor of Chiropractic degree, Logan College of Chiropractic, St. Louis, Missouri, January 1982

-- Decades of study and certification hours in a wide variety of instrument, non-force, and manual adjusting techniques for the spine and extremity joints.
+- Decades of study and certification hours in a wide variety of instrument, non-force, as well as manual adjusting techniques for the spine and extremity joints.

 - Private practice experience since 1982 treating infants, children, young adults, adults, and the elderly.

 I enjoy helping.
 Patients get pain relief, and if interested, learn ways to take care of themselves.
 My lifetime interest in biology and physiology, natural healing arts, natural food and diet, nutritional support, exercise, medicine and energy medicine, and my tendency to be a 'professional student' brought and continues to bring experiences, classes, books, and more my way.
 Fortunately for me, one special book, way back when, was by a chiropractor.
 I had injured my low back from heavy lifting, and because of that book, it just made sense to me to seek help from a chiropractor.
 Like many other patients who have first experiences with chiropractic, I went for pain relief first, and then I grew to understand the profound effects chiropractic care can have on total health, prevention, and wellness.
 Of course, my low back was helped, but I was also inspired to become a chiropractic physician.